-If you’re an IT enterprise seller looking to take a bite out of Apple, have we got the Emissary for you.
+If you’re an enterprise tech seller looking to take a bite out of Apple, have we got the Emissary for you.
 Robert Sharpe, former senior director of global data center services at Apple, is our latest Emissary of the Month.
 We sat down with him recently to discuss what makes top tech companies tick, and what he’s seen salespeople do both right and wrong throughout his long and successful career.

 The Best IT Businesses Change While Staying the Same